Prismatik/blog/drafts/soa/index.md

 Let's say you've had an app in production for 12 months.
 We need to make some changes to the gamification module.
 Users want different tiers of rewards and we want to introduce a social following system.

-In the monolith, our task is "Figure out how the existing logic has been implemented.
+#### In the monolith, our task is:
+> "Figure out how the existing logic has been implemented.
 Track down any intertwined logic.
 Either refactor it out or ensure your changes don't break anything.
 Hopefully the last team left you a good test suite."

 The early part of this task may well entail needing to understand the entire codebase.
 Not too hard in a 10k app.
 In a 100k app you might need to assign a whole team.
 If you have a 1000k app, call in a project manager to coordinate the discovery process amongst the teams and make sure you're not planning to ship any other features in the near future.

-In the SOA our task is the same, but the total possible complexity is limited.
+#### In the SOA, our task is:
+Broadly the same, but the total possible complexity is limited.
 It's just a little service.
 Spend a few hours reading and grokking the 6k LOC, then make the change.

 There is a clear API contract with the rest of the application to guide us.
 If it turns out the last developer implemented things badly, just rewrite the thing from scratch.
 It's a small task with a clear API and you have a reference implementation to work from.

 We'll be done in no time.
 Add some extra API surface area to allow other services to subscribe to change events, then go implement that in a separate social following service.

+______

 Let's say you want to add the ability to process audio in real time.
 Most of your codebase is in a high-level interpreted language.
 That's going to be tricky.